-- 1. Parallel fifths and octaves (immediately consecutive) unacceptable (award 0 points) - 2.
-Beat-to-beat fifths and octaves (equal perfect intervals on successive beats) unacceptable (award 0 points) - 3.
-Fifths and octaves by contrary motion unacceptable (award 0 points) - 4.
-Unequal fifths $(d5 \rightarrow P5)$ - In a three- or four-part texture, a rising d5 $\rightarrow$ P5 is acceptable ONLY in the progressions $I-V_3^4-I^6$ and $I-vii^{\circ 6}-I^6$ (no deduction). - A rising d5→P5 in other progressions is unacceptable (award 1 point only). - Unequal fifths between two upper voices are acceptable in either order when the voices are descending (no deduction). - P5→d5 is acceptable voice leading in either direction involving any pair of voices (no deduction). - 5.
-Hidden (or covered) fifths and octaves in outer voices (similar motion to a perfect interval that involves one voice moving by step) - When the step is in the upper voice, as shown in Ex.
+- 1. Parallel fifths and octaves (immediately consecutive) unacceptable (award 0 points). - 2.
+Beat-to-beat fifths and octaves (equal perfect intervals on successive beats) unacceptable (award 0 points). - 3.
+Fifths and octaves by contrary motion unacceptable (award 0 points). - 4.
+Unequal fifths ( $d5 \rightarrow P5$ ). - In a three- or four-part texture, a rising d5 $\rightarrow$ P5 is acceptable ONLY when passing between I and I where neither tone of the d5 forms a dissonance with the bass, e.g., I-V $3^4$ -I and I-vii $^6$ -I (no deduction). - A rising d5-P5 in other progressions is unacceptable (award 1 point only).
+Unequal fifths between two upper voices are acceptable in either order when the voices are descending (no deduction). - P5→d5 is acceptable voice leading in either direction involving any pair of voices (no deduction). - 5.
+Hidden (or covered) fifths and octaves in outer voices (similar motion to a perfect interval that involves one voice moving by step). - When the step is in the upper voice, as shown in Ex.
 5a acceptable (no deduction). - When the step is in the lower voice, as shown in Ex.
 5b unacceptable (award 1 point only). - 6.
-Direct fifths and octaves in outer voices unacceptable (award 1 point only)
+Direct fifths and octaves in outer voices unacceptable (award 1 point only).

 Definition: Similar motion to a perfect interval that involves a skip in each voice.
 N.B.: Many sources equate "hidden" and "direct." - 7.
-Overlapping voices unacceptable (award 1 point only)
+Overlapping voices unacceptable (award 1 point only).

 Definition: Two voices move to a position in which the lower voice is higher than the previous note in the higher voice, or they move to a position where the higher voice is lower than the previous note in the lower voice. - 8.
-Crossed voices unacceptable (award 1 point only) Definition: Voicing in which the normal relative position of voices is violated, e.g., if the soprano is below the alto or the bass is above the tenor.
+Crossed voices unacceptable (award 1 point only).

+Definition: Voicing in which the normal relative position of voices is violated, e.g., if the soprano is below the alto or the bass is above the tenor.